litestar-org/litestar/docs/tutorials/dto-tutorial/01-simple-dto-exclude.rst

 Finally, we instruct the route handler to use the DTO (``return_dto=ReadDTO``) to transfer data from the handler response.

-Lets try it out, again visit `<http://localhost:8000/person/peter>`_ and you should see the following response:
+Now we can try it out, visit `<http://localhost:8000/person/peter>`_ again and you should see the following response:

 .. image:: images/simple_exclude.png
     :align: center

-That's better, now we are not exposing the user's email address!
+That is better, now we are not exposing the user's email address!